-All candidates should read the ABPI Exam Regulations before attempting any examinations.
+All candidates MUST read the ABPI Exam Regulations before attempting any examinations.

 Scroll down to find more information and to read the following Regulations and Policies in full:

 - Exam Regulations

 - Applications for Special Consideration